Harrisburg Child Support Attorney

 How to Calculate Child Support

 If you wish to use a child support calculator, you must first determine both parents’ gross incomes, alimony expenses, childcare expenses, tax status, medical costs to cover the child, and retirement contributions (non-voluntary).
-Gross income consists of salaries, wages, commissions, bonuses, retirement plans, and pensions.
+In Harrisburg, gross income consists of salaries, wages, commissions, bonuses, retirement plans, and pensions.

-Failure to make monthly child support payments can result in being held in contempt.
+Failure to make monthly child support payments in Harrisburg can result in being held in contempt.
 The penalties for contempt include a maximum fine of $1,000, probation, or even a jail sentence.

 However, parents who are unable to consistently make monthly payments may be able to modify a child support order only if they experience a significant and material change in circumstances.
 This often occurs when a parent gets fired or laid off, moves to another county or state, or has a new child.